abinjacob10/abinjacob10/README.md

 ### Hi there 👋

 My name is Abin Jacob.
 I am a post graduade in cloud computing from Atlantic Technological University, Donegal.
-I enjoy using Linux, Ansible and Kubernetes.
+I enjoy using Linux and Ansible.
 I am interested to work in cloud native technologies.

 Skills:
 Linux BASH scripting,